 This Policy will be reviewed annually or in light of any changes in legislation and/or guidance.
-This policy will be updated by our School/Setting at any time that local solutions such as front door services in social care or the DO details change.
-This policy may also be amended following the annual review with staff where our School/Setting's procedures or practices may change following whole staff discussion or training, to ensure it is the most effective policy in keeping our children safe.
+This policy will be updated by our Headteacher at any time that local solutions such as front door services in social care or the DO details change.
+This policy may also be amended following the annual review with staff where our procedures or practices may change following whole staff discussion or training, to ensure it is the most effective policy in keeping our children safe.

-This policy must be ratified by the Governing Body signed/dated by both the Headteacher and Chair.
+This policy must be ratified by the Local Governing Body and signed by both the Headteacher and Chair.